 To let my kids have social media accounts like Instagram, Snapchat, and Facebook?
 That is the question.
-My answer is no. Not when they’re old enough, not when they’re 16, not while they’re living in my house.
+My answer is no. Not when they’re old enough, not when they’re 16, not while they’re living in my house, unless it’s a shared family account.
 No. Heck to the no. Kids and social media is a tricky thing.

 Kids and Social Media

 My oldest child is 14 years old.
 Admittedly, I’ve felt myself waver.
 I feel myself getting weak, because I’ve heard the begging.

 “Mom, everyone at school has Snapchat.”

 “Mom, how do I know what’s going on?
 I don’t have an Instagram account.”

 “Mom, please, can I just have one?
 I’m a good kid.”